WojciechMatuszewski/programming-notes/web/css/css-for-js-devs.md

 - Keep the concept of _containing blocks_ in mind.
 If you grasp that concept, you will know, for example, why a given element peeks outside of its parent, even though the parent has `overflow: hidden` declaration! (it is because the parent is NOT using positioned layout).

 - The **`fixed` positioned** elements will **always escape overflow**.
 This is because the `fixed` positioned elements are contained by the "initial containing block" and not by the parent with some kind of CSS property.

+#### Scroll Containers

+- **The `hidden` / `auto` / `scroll` value for `overflow` creates a _scroll container_**.

+  - The `overflow: hidden` is a scroll container for which browser will NOT render scroll bars.

+  - **Even if the elements are "clipped" via `overflow:hidden`, you can still focus on them, and if you focus on the element that is "clipped", the parent element will _scroll_ to that element**.
+This means that **the `overflow:hidden` has guardrails to prevent hiding the content completely**.

+- **If you do NOT want to create a scroll container, you should consider the `clip` value**.

+  - The main difference is that **if the content is clipped, the outer element will NOT scroll to that element if its focused**.

+  - You **also get more granular control over the "clipping direction" via `overflow-x` and `overflow-y` properties**.

+    - In addition, you can specify the [`overflow-clip-margin`](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-clip-margin), which tells the browser how much pixels of the element to draw outside of the parent before its clipped.

 ### Sticky Positioning